 The new wildlife trade rules considered at CITES covered mammals, birds, reptiles, amphibians, trees and other plants.
 Some 20 proposals dealt with the exotic pet trade in amphibians and reptiles.

-The African giraffe, American crocodile, southern white rhinos and several sharks and rays captured much of the debate, but African elephants were of special concerns with some countries urging stiffer protections for all African elephants.
-Other countries, particularly in southern parts of the continent that have larger populations, wanted permission to resume selling ivory.
+The African giraffe, American crocodile, southern white rhinos and several sharks and rays captured much of the debate, but African elephants were of special concern to some countries that sought stiffer protections for them.
+Other countries, particularly in southern parts of the continent that have larger populations of African elephants, wanted permission to resume selling ivory.

-By regulating trade in more than 36,000 species, CITES has been a key conservation tool for more than 40 years, U.N.
-Environment’s Executive Director Inger Andersen said in an opening address to the summit known as a Conference of Parties.
-The summit was previously scheduled for May and June in Sri Lanka, but due to a series of terror attacks there it was moved to Geneva.
+By regulating trade in more than 36,000 species, CITES has served as a key conservation tool for more than 40 years, U.N.
+Environment's Executive Director Inger Andersen said in an opening address to the summit known as a Conference of Parties.
+The summit was previously scheduled for May and June in Sri Lanka, but due to a series of terror attacks there, it was moved to Geneva.

-“Since coming into force in 1975, political and financial support to CITES has varied over the years.
-Today, however, CITES is strong and it has new allies,” said Andersen.
+"Since coming into force in 1975, political and financial support to CITES has varied over the years.
+Today, however, CITES is strong and it has new allies," Andersen said.

 "Sustaining life on earth has taken center stage, where it belongs, helped by young activists, media, policymakers, scientists, politicians, and society at large; all of whom understand the imperative of conservation and who understand the importance of ensuring a sound regulation of trade of flora and fauna," she said.
 "We have a chance to take advantage of this groundswell of support.
 It may well be our last chance."